Modern YEAR SEVEN

 –FLASHBACK: From Superman/Batman #31—and referenced in Superman/Batman #31.
 The ultra-powerful but goofy alien named Zook appears on Earth (stranded from an alternate universe).
 He’s really annoying and everyone hates him except for J’onn, who decides to keep him as a pet/sidekick.
 The diminutive Zook becomes a JLA team mascot but is always in the way.
 Batman constantly berates the little guy.
 Shortly thereafter, when the JLA prepares for a fight with Weapons Master (Xotar), Batman holds an official team meeting to discuss strategy against the super-villain.
 Zook keeps interrupting and saying goofy things like, “Zook help too!”
 Batman angrily tells J’onn, “For God’s sake, keep that thing quiet!”
 Batman also surely says many other obscenities that aren’t fit for little Zook.
 Tired of Batman’s insults, Zook leaves the universe.
 (SPOILER: Zook will return for revenge in fourteen years!)
 Afterward, the JLA—sans Zook—defeats Weapons Master.

 –REFERENCE: In Justice League of America Vol. 2 #17 and The Batman Files—originally told in The Brave and The Bold #54.
 Disobeying orders, a fourteen-year-old Robin joins his buddies Kid Flash (Wally West) and Aqualad (Garth)—other JLA sidekicks—to fight weather-controlling super-villain Mr. Twister (Bromwell Stikk) in the small town of Hatton Corners.
-Note that Mr. Twister has gained super powers from the Antithesis.
+Note that Mr. Twister has gained super powers from the cosmic entity known as The Antithesis.
 After defeating Mr. Twister, the teens decide it might be a good idea to form a team.
+It’s worth noting that, like Batman having his Bat-Family, Flash has also started a similar Flash-Family (along with Kid Flash and Jay Garrick).

-–Teen Titans Year One #1-3 by Amy Wolfram/Karl Kerschl (March to May 2008)
+–Teen Titans: Year One #1-3 by Amy Wolfram/Karl Kerschl (March to May 2008)

-When a cosmic entity known as The Antithesis takes over the minds of the JLA, their teenage sidekicks—Robin, Kid Flash, Aqualad, Speedy, and the debuting Wonder Girl (Donna Troy)—take charge and save them!
-A canonical flashback from Flash: The Fastest Man Alive #2 shows the youngsters fighting their Antithesis-possessed mentors, although Batman is depicted wearing the wrong costume.
-With Robin as their leader, the victorious teens form the Teen Titans.
-Note, as referenced in The Batman Files, that Speedy won’t officially join the Teen Titans for a few weeks.
-Batman doesn’t approve of the Teen Titans venture, which causes Dick to move out of Wayne Manor (and into a crummy cave hideout with the other sidekicks).
-Teen Titans Year One is a re-working of the Titans’ origin battle versus the Antithesis as seen in Teen Titans #53 and via flashback from Secret Origins Vol. 2 Annual #3.
+When the Antithesis takes over the minds of the JLA, their teenage sidekicks—Robin, Kid Flash, Aqualad, Speedy, and the debuting Wonder Girl (Donna Troy)—take charge and save them!
+(A canonical flashback from Flash: The Fastest Man Alive #2 also shows the youngsters fighting their Antithesis-possessed mentors, although Batman is depicted wearing the wrong costume.)
+Batman posits that the Antithesis must have hitched a ride to Earth during the JLA’s last interdimensional adventure.
+It’s unclear if this is actually true, and even if it is true, there’s no way of knowing which adventure he’s referring to (or if he was even involved on said case).
+Despite Batman being dead set against the idea, the victorious teens form the Teen Titans (with Robin as their leader).
+As referenced in The Batman Files, that Speedy won’t officially join the Teen Titans for a few weeks.
+Batman’s disapproval of the Teen Titans venture is so severe that it causes Dick to move out of Wayne Manor (and into a crummy cave hideout with the other sidekicks).
+Notably, Teen Titans: Year One is a re-working of the Titans’ origin battle versus the Antithesis as seen in Teen Titans #53 and via flashback from Secret Origins Vol. 2 Annual #3.
 Obviously, the new replaces the old.
-It’s also worth noting that the first half of Teen Titans Year One makes reference to the JLA’s Happy Harbor HQ as no longer being used, however, the Happy Harbor cave won’t be abandoned until next year.
-Notably, Green Arrow is drawn as if he is just starting to grow out his goatee, but he won’t actually switch to that look until next year, so this must also be ignored.
+It’s also worth mentioning that the first half of Teen Titans: Year One makes reference to the JLA’s Happy Harbor HQ as no longer being used, but the Happy Harbor cave won’t be abandoned until next year.
+Also of note, Green Arrow is drawn as if he is just starting to grow out his goatee, but he won’t actually switch to that look until next year, so this must also be ignored.
 Artist Karl Kerschl was likely trying to be cute and draw transition facial hair to mark the relative era of the story, but it’s a little too cute (and we’ll see Ollie clean shaven again soon).

 –FLASHBACK: From Flash Vol. 2 #210.
 Wally West’s first nervous meeting with Batman happens when Dick gets caught sneaking him into the Batcave.
-Batman should be wearing his yellow-insignia costume in this flashback, but he isn’t.
+Batman should be wearing his yellow oval costume in this flashback, but he isn’t.
 Note that Wally met Batman very recently, but the Dark Knight was possessed by the Antithesis at the time.

 –FLASHBACK: From Aquaman Vol. 2 #4—originally told in Aquaman #18.
 Picking up immediately following the flashback from The Brave and The Bold Vol. 3 #10, Aquaman marries Mera.
 The Justice League of America and Teen Titans attend the wedding ceremony in Atlantis.
 Note that both Aquaman Vol. 5 Annual #1 and The Brave and The Bold Vol. 3 #10 place Aquaman and Mera’s nuptials shortly after the formation of the Teen Titans.

-–REFERENCE: In Secret Origins Vol. 2 #30 and Identity Crisis—originally told in Detective Comics #331.
+–REFERENCE: In Secret Origins Vol. 2 #30 and Identity Crisis #1—originally told in Detective Comics #331.
 Batman and Robin meet Elongated Man (Ralph Dibny) and his wife Sue Dibny.
 There is no specific Modern Age reference for Batman’s first meeting with the Dibnys.
 In the Silver Age, Batman and Robin met Elongated Man (in ‘tec #331) way before the latter joined the JLA (in JLA #105)—nearly ten years prior.
 Of course, this can’t be the case in the more compressed Modern Age.

 –REFERENCE: In Justice League America #43 and Showcase ’94 #7 Part 2—originally told in Justice League of America #32 and Justice League of America #36.
 The JLA defeats Brain Storm (aka Brainstorm).